-The primary purpose of an association of homeowners is to enforce the covenants on behalf and for the good of all property owners.
+By statute (Civ.
+Code § 4775), unless the governing documents of a common interest development state otherwise, associations must maintain, repair and replace the association's common areas.
+The primary purpose of an association of homeowners is to enforce the covenants on behalf, and for the good of all property owners.
 Promenade at Playa Vista Homeowners Ass'n v.
 Western Pacific Housing., Inc., (2011) 200 Cal.App.4th 849, 867.
-By statute (Civ.
-Code § 4775), unless the governing documents of a common interest development state otherwise, associations must maintain, repair and replace the common areas.
-Operating through their boards of directors, associations have the following duties:

-- Duty to Inspect Common Areas.
-Associations must visually inspect the common areas every three years and prepare a reserve study listing all major components, the remaining useful life of those components, and the cost to repair or replace them.
+- Duty to Replace.
+Associations have a duty to replace common area elements when they can no longer be repaired.
+To that end, Associations are required to conduct reserve studies and set aside monies for future replacement of roofs, elevators, plumbing systems, windows, etc. Associations must visually inspect the common areas every three years and prepare a list of all major components, the remaining useful life of those components, and the cost to repair or replace them.
 (Civ.
 Code § 5550.)
-When it comes to reserve studies, this does not mean that board members must personally inspect the common areas; they can have an agent inspect on their behalf.
+When it comes to reserve studies, this does not mean that board members must personally inspect the common areas; they can hire an agent inspect on their behalf.

 - Duty to Investigate Complaints.
 Whenever boards learn of common area problems, such as cracked sidewalks, roof leaks, plumbing backups, etc., they must investigate the problems.
 (Corp.
 Code § 7231(a).)
 They don't need to personally inspect them, they can rely on managing agents, plumbers, etc. to investigate and report back to the board.
 If an owner reports a flood inside his/her unit, the board must determine if the leak is originating from (i) the owner's own plumbing, which is the owner's responsibility to repair, or (ii) the common area, which is the association's responsibility to repair.
 (Civ.
 Code § 4775.)
 Exclusive use common areas will depend on the association's governing documents.